bev-o-neill/DSND-p4-UK-payment-practices-blog/README.md

 ## Installation

-The code was written in Python 2 and requires the following packages: Pandas, Numpy, Collections, Matplotlib, Seaborn, Scipy and Warnings.
+The code was written in Python 2 and requires the following packages: Pandas, Numpy, Matplotlib, and Seaborn.

 ## Project Motivation

-The motivation behind this analysis is to explore how data scientists compare with other non-data scientist software developers ("non-data scientists") with regard to demographics, programming languages used, coding experience and job satisfaction.
-Consequently, in this analysis, I set out to answer the following questions, using data collected by Stack Overflow as part of their 2018 Annual Developer Survey:

-How does the demographic profile of data scientists differ from that of non-data scientists?
-What programming languages do data scientists favour and how do they differ from those used by non-data scientists?
-How much coding experience do data scientists have compared to non-data scientists?
-Are data scientists more satisfied with their jobs/careers than non-data scientists?
+Late payments remain a contentious issue for many small and medium-sized enterprises.
+Big businesses often impose protracted terms or delay payments beyond what was agreed as it gives them access to cheap credit for working capital.
+It's common practice, but failing to pay suppliers on time can have adverse affects for cash-flow, impact the suppliers' ability to trade and in severe cases risks businesses' solvency.
+In the UK alone it has been estimated that £26 billion is tied up in late supplier payments owed to SMEs.
+Prompt payment could prevent 50,000 businesses' deaths each year, which cost £2.5 billion to the UK economy.

+To crack down on late payment practices, the UK Government introduced legislation in April 2017, requiring that large UK companies and limited liability partnerships publish twice-yearly reports on their payment performance and policies.
+Failure to comply with these rules is a criminal offence and can result in a hefty fine.

+The motivation behind this analysis is to explore these published reports in order to better understand the payment practices of UK big business.
+In particular we wish to answer the following questions:

+* What is the average time for a company to pay?
+* What proportopn of invoices are paid late?
+* How about those companies that have signed up to the Prompt Payment Code?
+* Do companies that offer financial solutions perform better?
+* Are we seeing any improvements over time?

-File Descriptions
+## File Descriptions

-All analysis is contained in the Jupyter notebook DS Survey Analysis.ipynb.
+All analysis is contained in the Jupyter notebook payment-practices-analysis.ipynb

-To run this code, it is first necessary to download the 2018 Stack Overflow Develop Survey dataset from https://insights.stackoverflow.com/survey.
-The folder containing this data (developer_survey_2018) should then be saved in the current working directory in a folder named "Data".
+The dataset used in this Jupyter notebook is payment-practices.csv.
+Note that this is a copy of the payments practices report data published by the Department for Business, Energy & Industrial Strategy, UK Government.
+This data was extracted on 28th Jan 2020.

 ## Results